Diaries of John Kevin Lloyd - Part 2

 Lt.
 Semilowngtis' transfer, then on to the main business with Seward - we spoke

-with a Hamptmann Stiller re medical supplies and internal organisition being
+with a Hauptmann Stiller re medical supplies and internal organisition being

 in the hands of M.O's, and asked for meetings at least once a month.
 He agreed on all points, and I was

-Ward and Huat, chronic lumbago and chronic Gastritis.
+Ward and Hunt, chronic lumbago and chronic gastritis.
 He was sympathetic as always, and asked

 me to send through X.Ray results as soon as available.
-Hope I'll get something done this time.
+Hope he'll get something done this time.
 He also

 timber from barrack. building to make odd bits of extra furniture.
 Received my first letter from Glad